Running a server

 - The

-410 Gonestatus ensures that the site is delisted from search engine results and removed from the cache of malware scanners.
+410 Gonestatus ensures that the site is delisted from search engine results and removed from the cache of malware scanners. - Refer to the section on detaching audit records for details.

 If you later decide that the domain should no longer be restricted, you can unfreeze it to restore normal functionality: